fouaddev/angular-shopping-cart-component/README.md

 # ShoppingCart

+This is a shopping cart Angular component with features to manage cart items with an interactive UI.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.

 ## Development server

 Run `ng serve` for a dev server.
+Make sure port: 4200 is not serving another app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding